 Pre-order: After a crowdfunding campaign has successfully ended, you can still place a pre-order to reserve your spot in line while the first batch is being manufactured.
 Pre-orders are filled after crowdfunding orders, but often still offer a discount from the eventual retail price.
 Pre-orders are only available for a limited time, before the project becomes available as a regular, in-stock item.

 In-stock: Once a project has successfully manufactured and shipped its first batch of products to its crowdfunding and pre-order customers, Crowd Supply will often purchase inventory and resell it just like any other online store.
-In-stock orders usually ship directly from Crowd Supply’s warehouse within two business days.
+In-stock orders usually ship directly from Crowd Supply’s warehouse within three business days.
 In-stock products are available for sale until inventory runs out.

 Question not answered here?
 Contact us to see how we can help.